KrishnarajT/Quotepaper-Designer/Readme.md

 # Contribution
 You can follow the usage instructions to create more wallpapers for different shows and add them here to the shows folder.
-Any improvements to the code is also deeply appreciated.
+Any improvements to the code are also deeply appreciated.

 # To-Do
 1. Make it into a GUI for easier use, or make the cli interface more user friendly.